 Think of the Orangery as an Olympic-sized glasshouse, with whitewashed stone walls, underground heating, huge arches and, of course, plenty of windows.

-Second only to the Orangery at Versailles in length, the 189m building still houses exotic plants today.
+Second only to the Orangery at Versailles in length, the accessible west part of the 189m building still houses exotic plants today.
 The summer sees the collection move out into the Orangery garden, which turns into an open-air botanical display case.

 Great towering palm trees rub shoulders with figs, pomegranates and other exotics, such as the Illawara Flame Tree.
 The trees and shrubs often seem impossibly large for their pots.

-One end of the building also plays host to palace concerts that hark back to the days of Mozart and Strauss.
+The east part of the building finds use as a venue, hosting regular palace concerts that hark back to the days of Mozart and Strauss.

-The orangery made an excellent party venue, and the Emperor no doubt felt better about drunk aristocrats spilling red wine in an outbuilding rather than on the precious inlaid floors of the actual palace.
+The orangery made an excellent party location back then, and the Emperor no doubt felt better about drunk aristocrats spilling red wine in an outbuilding rather than on the precious inlaid floors of the actual palace.

-You might find other events there, too, such as the Vienna Citrus Days or Art Vienna.
+You might find other events there, too, such as Vienna Citrus Days or Art Vienna.

 The garden area also features a small vineyard, which is new but harks back to Baroque predecessors on the same site (Vienna has a long winemaking tradition).